New On DVD: ‘The Eyes Of My Mother’ Defies Horror Cliches To Disturb Viewers

 The horror genre of film has always been divided into two camps: the typical cliché horror films starring and aimed at teens and the college crowd with plenty of “Boo!” moments, and films aimed at true horror fans who can be a tough crowd to please.
-Hard-core horror fans are always looking for something different, something original, and something that can scare even them.
+Hardcore horror fans are always looking for something different, something original, and something that can scare even them.

 Unfortunately, even that second category of horror films created for aficionados and armchair horror filmmakers has been infiltrated lately with many of the horror clichés.
 Most notably, paranormal groups that go into a situation where they find much more than they bargained for, college kids playing with Ouija boards, and the dreaded “found footage” genre, the genre that just won’t die.